2023 Volvo V90 Cross Country

 - Heated rear seats

-- Climate package with booster seats
+- Climate package with booster seats adds to the above features:

-- Includes the above plus integrated outer-position rear booster seats
+- Integrated outer-position rear booster seats

 A few stand-alone options are offered, including: